qzl164/lightseq/examples/training/fairseq/README.md

 # LightSeq for Fairseq
 This repo contains examples for how to train a nearly lossless int4 fully quantized transformer in [Fairseq](https://github.com/pytorch/fairseq).

-First you should install these requirements.
+You should install these requirements.
 ```shell
 $ pip install fairseq sacremoses
 $ cd lightseq